PsCustomObject/PsCustomObject.github.io/_posts/2019-03-12-Check-If-Computer-Is-Connected-Domain-Network.md

 title: "Check if computer is connected to Domain Network"
 excerpt: "How to check if a computer is connected to the domain network"
 categories:
   - PowerShell
   - HowTo
 tags:
   - PowerShell
   - Domain Network
   - Tips
+  - How to check if computer is connected to domain
 ---

 ## Remote or Domain Network?